 - Cut a 4″ strip of AIRism fabric and fold it in half, or cut two 2″ strips, and double them up

 - Cut the fabric strips from a more moisture-absorbing fabric, that also dries fast.
 Examples: Viscose / rayon (i.e. bamboo from viscose), Modal, MicroModal, TENCEL, or even Nylon

-If you can’t sew, or know someone that does, you should be able to find a seamstress/sewer in your area easy enough who’ll likely do the above undershirt alteration for very little cost.
+If you can’t sew, or don’t know anyone that does, you should be able to find a seamstress/sewer in your area who can do the above alteration for little cost.